Archive for Photos

 Just the other night, two of our really good wine friends, Gail & Vern Isono, put together a BYOB tasting themed “Bien Nacido Vineyard wines” at our VINO restaurant.
 It really turned out to be a VERY memorable tasting, to say the least, as the participants brought an interesting selection of true standouts from this iconic vineyard to share with the gang.

 There is no doubt that Jim Clendenen has over the years crafted some of the most compelling Bien Nacido Vineyard wines.
 I also would say, he was one of the biggest believers/advocates who helped bring the Santa Barbara appellation onto the world stage of quality wines.
 This specific bottling, which was previous named simply “Bien nacido Vineyard” was his signature wine.
 The grapes came from “K” Block (Chardonnay planted in 1973 on its own roots in sandy loam soils).
-I have always been amazed at how Au Bon Climat’s Bien Nacido” Chardonnay always showcased real physiological ripeness, innate compelxities & class with remarkably lightness, 13 plus alcohol, well integrated oak (despite being barrel fermented & with roughly 25% or so new oak) AND ageworthiness.
+I have always been amazed at how Au Bon Climat’s Bien Nacido” Chardonnay always showcased real physiological ripeness, innate compelxities & class with remarkably lightness, 13 plus alcohol, well integrated oak (despite being barrel fermented & with roughly 75% to 100% new oak) AND ageworthiness.
 Here is the living proof!!!!!!!
 The wine was all about mineral out of the gates…high toned, highly refined with fresh peach skin & layers of marzipan, which acvhnged to more of a creamsicle note with more air.
 This 1995 was so pure, seamless & complete with fabulous texture & balance (2 of Clendenen’s signature winemaking traits) with a long, citrusy finish.
 AND, it was so surprisingly youthful still!
 Crazy good!

 1998 Au Bon Climat Chardonnay “Nuits-Blanches–Why Not“